oapicf/pinterest-sdk/clients/cpp-qt-client/generated/README.md

           loop.quit();
       });

-      QList<QString> columns = create(); // QList<QString> | Columns to retrieve. **NOTE**: Any metrics defined as MICRO_DOLLARS returns a value based on the advertiser profile's currency field.
+      QList<QString> columns = create(); // QList<QString> | Columns to retrieve, encoded as a comma-separated string. **NOTE**: Any metrics defined as MICRO_DOLLARS returns a value based on the advertiser profile's currency field.
 For USD,($1/1,000,000, or $0.000001 - one one-ten-thousandth of a cent). it's microdollars.
 Otherwise, it's in microunits of the advertiser's currency.<br/>For example, if the advertiser's currency is GBP (British pound sterling), all MICRO_DOLLARS fields will be in GBP microunits (1/1,000,000 British pound).<br/>If a column has no value, it may not be returned

       QEventLoop loop;
       connect(&apiInstance, &OAIAdAccountsApi::adAccount_analyticsSignal, [&]() {